Kavithma-Thushal/Hostel-Management-System/README.md

 # ✌️Hostel-Management-System
-Hostel-Management-System using java 8, javafx &amp; hibernate in Layered-Architecture (ORM Coursework)
+Hostel-Management-System using Hibernate in Layered-Architecture (ORM Coursework)

 Technology :-<br/>
-✅Java 8, JavaFx, Hibernate, CSS<br/>
+✅Java 8, JavaFx<br/>
 ✅OOP Concepts<br/>
-✅Hibernate<br/>
+✅Hibernate Framework<br/>
+✅Regex, HQL<br/>
+✅Singleton, Facade, Strategy Design Patterns<br/>
 ✅Layered Architecture<br/>
-✅Singleton Design Pattern<br/>
-✅Regex<br/>

 Functions :-<br/>
 ✅Admin can log into the System<br/>
-✅Admin can Manage Students, Rooms and Book a room for students<br/>
+✅Admin can Manage Students, Rooms and Books room for students<br/>
-✅Admin can change his/her username, passwork and personal details also
+✅Admin can change his/her username, password and personal details also

 ### How to use
 * Clone this repo https://github.com/Thushal2001/Hostel-Management-System.git